-Markets Strategy & Floor Research Covered Bond Research

-NORD/LB: SSA/Public Issuer Research Bloomberg: RESP NRDR <GO>

-The Dutch agency market - an overview

-Authors: Dr Norman Rudschuck, CIIA // Jan-Phillipp Hensing

-Dutch agency market shaped by two public-sector agencies

-Measured in terms of the number of issuers, the Dutch agency market is comparatively small.
+Covered Bonds/Banks Dr Frederik Kunze frederik.kunze@nordlb.de Melanie Kiene, CIIA melanie.kiene@nordlb.de NORD/LB: Markets Strategy & Floor Research NORD/LB: Covered Bond Research NORD/LB: SSA/Public Issuer Research SSA/Public Issuers Christian Ilchmann Dr Norman Rudschuck, CIIA norman.rudschuck@nordlb.de christian.ilchmann@nordlb.de Bloomberg: RESP NRDR <GO> The Dutch agency market - an overview Authors: Dr Norman Rudschuck, CIIA // Christian Ilchmann Dutch agency market shaped by two public-sector agencies Measured in terms of the number of issuers, the Dutch agency market is comparatively small.
 Three agencies regularly issue bonds: Bank Nederlandse Gemeenten (BNG), Nederlandse Waterschapsbank (NWB) as well as Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden (FMO).
-However, despite the small number of issuers, the Dutch agency market is one of the largest of its kind measured in terms of its outstanding bond volume.
-Outstanding bonds worth the equivalent of EUR 164.4bn are spread across 572 bonds placed by the issuers portrayed in this document.
+However, despite the small number of issuers, the Dutch agency market is one of the largest of its kind as measured in terms of the volume of outstanding bond issuances.
+An outstanding bond volume equivalent to EUR 162.0bn is split between a total of 566 bonds placed by the issuers presented in this publication.
 The two main players on the Dutch agency market, BNG and NWB, focus (almost) exclusively on the provision of funding to the public sector.
 Accordingly, both agencies make funding available for companies in the healthcare and housing construction sectors, in particular.
 Loans to these companies are guaranteed by funds for which the Dutch government is, in turn, ultimately liable.
 These loans, which make up a large proportion of the BNG and NWB credit portfolios, therefore benefit from an implicit guarantee provided by the Dutch government.
 Other major clients from the public sector include municipalities and the Dutch water boards (Waterschappen).
 These institutions, some of which date back to the 13th century, play a key role in managing the water industry in the Netherlands.
 Roughly one quarter (26%) of the area of the Netherlands is below sea level, which presents huge challenges in terms of water quality, water treatment and water supply.
 In contrast, FMO concentrates on development aid in the areas of energy, banks and the agricultural sector, as well as food and water, while additionally maintaining a particular focus on the private sector.
-Furthermore, Dutch agencies are also active in the market for ESG (environmental, social and governance) and SRI (socially responsible investment) bonds.
-The funding strategy within this segment is exceptionally expansive, with bonds covering the full spectrum of ESG activities.
+Furthermore, Dutch agencies are also active in the market for ESG (Environmental, Social, Governance) and SRI (Socially Responsible Investments) bonds.
+The funding strategy within this segment is exceptionally expansive, with bonds covering the full spectrum of ESG aspects.
 In the Netherlands, this extends from social housing through to funding for conventional ecological projects.
 As a promotional bank for the public sector, BNG also indirectly issues "green" funding to eligible municipalities, for example.

-Proposed merger shelved some time ago - Nationaal Groeifonds now launched

-Meanwhile, the Dutch government's proposal to merge BNG, NWB and FMO into a single, major national promotional development bank was dropped quite some time ago.
+Proposed merger shelved some time ago - Nationaal Groeifonds now launched Meanwhile, the Dutch government's proposal to merge BNG, NWB and FMO into a single, major national promotional development bank was dropped quite some time ago.
 Instead, a small investment fund was established, which was the option favoured in political circles.
 This began operating in 2020 under the name Nationaal Groeifonds and has since been investing in a wide range of projects, with the aim of increasing economic growth.
 A total of EUR 20bn is set to be made available over a period of five years.
+Dutch agencies - an overview Institution Туре Owner(s) Guarantee Risk weighting Bank Nederlandse Gemeenten (BNG) Municipal bank 50% Netherlands, 50% Dutch municipalities, regions and one water board - 20% Nederlandse Waterschapsbank (NWB) Municipal bank 81% Dutch water boards, 17% Netherlands, 2% Dutch provinces - 20% Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden (FMO) Promotional develo- pment bank 51% Netherlands, 42% private banks, 7% trade unions and employer associations Maintenance obligation 0% Source: Issuers, NORD/LB Markets Strategy & Floor Research